Why Am I Getting Worse at Running?

 Even in our most pessimistic moments, we expect to make progress towards our goals.
 This is why we set goals in the first place.
 But, what do you do if you feel like your running goals have stalled?
 Are you finding yourself asking, “Why am I getting worse at running?”
 Instead of throwing your running shoes at the neighbor’s cat, let’s look at some of the reasons why your progress is suffering and how to combat it.

 Yes, running too much is a real and serious thing.
 If you don’t believe me, check out my post about identifying the signs and symptoms of overtraining.
 When you run too much, you don’t allow your body time to repair and prepare for the next workout.
 Although it seems counterintuitive, it’s actually during your rest days that your body is doing the work necessary to build muscle, strength, and endurance.
 So, if you’re skipping rest days, you’re liking skipping progress towards your running goals.

-Rest days aside, when you’re working out, it’s important you switch it up.
+Rest days aside, when you’re working out, it’s important to switch it up.
 When you love running, it’s hard to put aside days for cross training.
 Believe me, I’d rather spend every day on the road than even one day in the gym.
 But, it’s important.
-Failing to cross train and focus on working your muscles in different ways can lead to overuse and injury.
-If you don’t have a gym, check out your nearest 24 hour fitness.
-Using the coupon below, you can…
+Failing to cross train and focus on working your muscles in various ways can lead to overuse and injury.

 You're Running Too Hard